 A. The 1A, 2A, 3A and 4A boys and girls rankings respectively shall be done by committee.
-Recruitment and formation of the Committee at each respective level will be the responsibility of the Commissioner, who shall serve as the Chairperson of each Committee.
+Recruitment and formation of the Committee at each respective level will be the responsibility of the Commissioner, who shall

-B. Each committee shall consist of at least three members and the Chairperson, with all but the Chair having voting privileges.
+Each committee shall consist of at least three members and the Chairperson, with all but the Chair having voting Β. privileges.
 The respective committees will be formed as follows: